 Are some asana (postures) better suited than others?

 Yoga is for everyone.
 It can certainly benefit runners, some poses more so than others.
 It can aid everybody to increase both strength and flexibility.
 Now there are different approaches to yoga, different types.
-(Click here for a recent blog Post on basic Yoga styles).
+(Review our recent blog Post on Basic Yoga styles).

 Our lifestyle, our jobs as well as our chosen hobby, can all exacerbate poor posture.
 This usually manifests itself as short and tight muscles, as well as longer and weaker muscles.